mandeeps708/tutorials/README.md

 __JavaScript__
 + Ford, B. (November 2012). /JavaScript/Write an app in AngularJS. .net.
 Issue 234.
 Pg.
 106 - 109.
++ Thau, D. (2000).
+The Book of JavaScript.
+San Francisco: No Starch Press.

 __PhoneGap__
 + "PhoneGap From Scratch: Introduction"<br />